BitcoinDesign/Guide/guide/payments/receive.md

 -->

 ## Choosing the type of address
-There are currently [three different versions](https://bitcoin.design/guide/glossary/#address) of bitcoin addresses, in order of oldest to newest they are; Legacy, Script, and SegWit.
-It is best practice for new applications to support the latest, SegWit by default.
+There are currently [three different versions](https://bitcoin.design/guide/glossary/#address) of bitcoin addresses.
+In order of oldest to newest they are; Legacy, Script, and SegWit.
+It is best practice for new applications to support SegWit, the latest, by default.

-The most commonly used addresses are still the "legacy" addresses since Segwit addresses are only a few years old, and some older applications have yet to update.
+The most commonly used addresses are still the “legacy” addresses since Segwit addresses are only a few years old, and some older applications have yet to update.

-Suppose the sender is using a legacy wallet and paying to a receiver who gave them a SegWit address.
-In this case, their wallet may incorrectly warn them that the address is invalid or not supported.
-This can confuse the sender's end, leading them to think that the receiver provided an incorrect address.
+Suppose the sender is using a legacy wallet and paying to the receiver's SegWit address.
+In this case, the sender's wallet may incorrectly warn them that the address is invalid or not supported.
+This can confuse the sender’s end, leading them to think that the receiver provided an incorrect address.

+The receiver should then have the ability to switch to a Script address that does not have all the benefits of SegWit, like cheaper transactions but will be compatible with the sender's wallet.

 <div class="image-slide-gallery">

 {% include picture.html
-   image = "/assets/images/guide/payments/receive/select-address-default.png"
+   image = "/assets/images/guide/payments/receive/address-switch.png"
-   retina = "/assets/images/guide/payments/receive/select-address-default.png"
+   retina = "/assets/images/guide/payments/receive/address-switch@2x.png"
-   alt-text = "Example image"
-   caption = "Once the address is generated, ..." width = 250
-   height = 541
+   alt-text = "Screen with modal of invoice details, and address switcher" caption = "Allow the receiver to switch to a legacy compatible address" width = 250 height = 541
 %}

 {% include picture.html
-   image = "/assets/images/guide/payments/receive/select-address-legacy.png"
+   image = "/assets/images/guide/payments/receive/address-info.png"
-   retina = "/assets/images/guide/payments/receive/select-address-legacy.png"
+   retina = "/assets/images/guide/payments/receive/address-info@2x.png"
-   alt-text = "Example image"
-   caption = "Example text"
-   width = 250
-   height = 541
+   alt-text = "Screen explaining SegWit and Legacy addresses" caption = "Provide information about the different address types" width = 250 height = 541
 %}

-{% include picture.html
-   image = "/assets/images/guide/payments/receive/select-address-info.png"
-   retina = "/assets/images/guide/payments/receive/select-address-info.png"
-   alt-text = "Example image"
-   caption = "Example text"
-   width = 250
-   height = 541
-%}

 </div>

-Suppose the sender is using a legacy wallet and paying to a receiver using a SegWit address.
-In that case, their wallet may incorrectly warn them that the address is invalid or not supported.
-This can confuse the sender's end, leading them to think that the receiver provided an incorrect address.

-The receiver should then have the ability to choose a Script address that does not have all the benefits of SegWit, like cheaper transactions.
-Still, it will be recognized by the sender's outdated application.

 <!--
 On /guide/payments/send/#inputting-an-address